-Cyclic mean strain and cyclic mean strain rate

-According to previous studies,^{13,22,26} the minimum and maximum strain values for each cycle were first measured.
-Figure 4 depicts the trend of the minimum and maximum strain during fatigue testing.
-Based on these values, the cyclic mean strain evolution was determined according to Equation (1).
+Cyclic mean strain and cyclic mean strain rate.
+According to references ^{13,22,26}, first the minimum and maximum strain values for each cycle were measured.
+Fig. 4 depicts the trend of the minimum and maximum strain during fatigue testing.
+Based on these values, the cyclic mean strain evolution was determined according to Eq.
+(1).